 - Membership in a Covenant congregation

-- Within eight years of the initial receipt of this license, completion of graduate-level survey courses in Old Testament, New Testament, systematic theology, and church history.
-Each of these courses shall be at least three semester hours (or its equivalent) and shall be taken for credit from a seminary accredited by the Association of Theological Schools.
-Progress on this program of study must be reported annually to the Department of the Ordered Ministry to maintain standing (Students at CHET shall complete a program designed by the president of CHET and the Board of Ordered Ministry.)
+- Within eight years of the initial receipt of this license, demonstrate completion of graduate-level survey courses in Old Testament, New Testament, systematic theology, and church history.
+Each of these courses shall be at least three semester hours (or its equivalent).
+If the candidate has not already completed the courses at a seminary accredited by the Association of Theological Schools, they shall be taken for credit from North Park Theological Seminary (or CHET, as appropriate), unless the candidate is actively enrolled in a degree program at another ATS-accredited seminary, in which case the courses may be taken at that seminary.
+Progress on this program of study must be reported annually to the Department of the Ordered Ministry to maintain standing.

 - Enrollment in Covenant Orientation (if not attending North Park Theological Seminary)

-- Participation in the Covenant Pension Plan if serving a Covenant church/institution.
+- Participation in the Covenant Pension Plan or the Ministers’ 403(b) plan if serving a Covenant church/institution.

-- Submission of a completed Minister’s Profile Form, signed baptism statement, Disclosure Form, criminal record screening, and statement of faith paper
+- Submission of a completed Minister’s Profile Form, signed baptism statement, Disclosure Form, criminal record screening, and licensing paper.

 - Note: there is no minimum education threshold for this license.
 Persons with any level of educational background may apply.